 Wildcat Mountain State Park – Ontario

 The family campground at the top of Wildcat Mountain has 30 sites, each with a picnic table and fire ring.
+There are also 20 cart-in campsites, with a fire ring and picnic table but without electricity, adjacent to the family campground.
 The campground has flush toilets, showers, and a dump station.
 No electrical hookups are available.
 There are three group camping sites about a half-mile east of the park office.
 The campground can accommodate up to 75 people and has vault toilets, picnic tables, fire rings, and a shelter house.
 Water must be obtained at the shower building.
 There are 24 sites for equestrians available northeast of the park office.
 The horse trail campground has picnic tables, fire rings, drinking water, vault toilets, a corral, hitching posts, parking pads, loading ramps, and a large parking lot.

 Wyalusing State Park – Bagley

 Camp 500 feet above the convergence of the Wisconsin and Mississippi Rivers.
 Two campgrounds have 109 regular campsites, 34 with electricity.
 There is also a modern lodge/dormitory complex with capacity for 108 people, and a group tent campground that accommodates 130 people.
 There are showers and flush bathrooms at Wisconsin Ridge Campground and showers and pit toilets at Homestead Campground.
 A dumping station for camper holding tanks is available at the entrance to Homestead.
 Firewood may be purchased at the park concession stand.